 - Depth Rating: 1,220m / 4,000ft

-This is the modern daily-wear Sea-Dweller: 43mm, red “Sea-Dweller” text, Cyclops date, and the newer-gen Cal.
+The modern daily-wear Sea-Dweller: 43mm, red “Sea-Dweller” text, Cyclops date, and the current Cal.
 3235.
-It’s the right choice if you want the Sea-Dweller story but actually plan to wear it constantly, including with sleeves and in everyday life.
+It’s the right choice if you want the Sea-Dweller story and plan to wear it constantly, including with sleeves and in everyday life.

 - Bezel: black Cerachrom insert, platinum-coated numerals and graduations